In the conclave which followed the death of Pope Gregory XIII in April 1585 the cardinals soon reached

 on the principle that the prevailing religion in each of the more than 200 states into which Germany was divided would be that chosen by their respective rulers

 (in some cases a bishop).
 This principle (cuius religio, eius religio) eventually led to a split among the Protestants

-when the lords of some important states (Palatinate, Nassau, Hesse and Brandeburg) converted to Calvinism, a faith not considered by the 1555 agreements.
+when the rulers of some important states (Palatinate, Nassau, Hesse and Brandeburg) converted to Calvinism, a faith not considered by the 1555 agreements.

 In 1608 the Calvinists formed an alliance to protect their rights;

-the Catholic lords joined a similar league.
+the Catholic sovereigns joined a similar league.
 Matthias, the last of a series of Habsburg emperors who had a tolerant religious policy, in 1617 indicated that his successor would be his cousin Ferdinand

 who was known as a fervent Catholic (he was